Home Log in Sign up Profile Log out

 Annamo – Let’s Go!

 Annamo is the Romanesco version of andiamo (let’s go).
-It’s a very common and expressive phrase.
+It’s a very common and used phrase.
 For example:

 Annamo a casa (Let’s go home)